Visqy/Auto-Absensi/README.md

 # Auto-Absensi

 Discord bot do autofill google form and more.
-Using Discord.py and PostgreSQL for database
+Using Discord.py for Discord API and PostgreSQL for Database